:first-child pseudoclass and + combinator in IE7

 P + P {color: #00f; } /* paragraph after another paragraph */

-Fortunately, there is a workaround for this issue: HTML-comments as DOM-nodes can be dynamically removed from DOM tree with JavaScript once HTML-page is loaded.
-For example, with following function (see live example):
+Fortunately, there is a workaround for this issue: HTML comments as DOM nodes can be dynamically removed from DOM tree with JavaScript once HTML page is loaded.
+This can be done, for example, with the following function:

 function removeComments() {